Vianen: The city of Vianen

 Vianen received city rights in 1337.
 Vianen thrived under the counts of Brederode, who acquired its lordship through marriage early in the 15th century.
 It formed a self-proclaimed sovereign seignory till 1795, including Vianen, Lexmond, Hei- en Boeicop and Meerkerk.
 During the Middle Ages, as a "free city," Vianen could be a haven for felons and escaped serfs.
-Of the three castles built during the town's history, Castle Batestein was said to be one of the most beautiful in the Netherlands.
+Of the three castles built during the town's history, Batestein Castle was said to be one of the most beautiful in the Netherlands.
 Its only remnants are a 17th-century brick gate and water-pump.
 Remnants of the old city wall are visible girdling parts of the old downtown.